colinms4/meet/README.md

 # Stories and Scenarios
 **1. Filter events by city**
 >As a user,
->I should able to filter events by city,
+>I should able to type in a searchbar to find my city,
 >So I can find events in my city.

 **Scenario #1 When user hasn't searched for a city, show upcoming events from all cities.** <br />